AUSTRALIAN MADE

-Supplements for Healthy Cat Vision: Enhancing Eye Health
+Supplements for Healthy Cat Vision: The Guide to Ocular Care

 In the vibrant world of felines, keen vision plays a pivotal role.
 Whether it's the thrill of chasing a toy mouse or the alertness during a midnight prowl, cats rely heavily on their sight.
 In this article, we will explore cat eye care and discover various supplements that can boost your cat's visual health, ensuring they continue to see the world in all its colourful glory.
 Join us as we unravel the secrets to maintaining and enhancing your cat's vision, contributing to their overall well-being and longevity.

-• Cat Glaucoma: Another serious disorder where increased pressure in the eye leads to damage to the optic nerve.
-Symptoms include a cloudy cornea, an enlarged eye or signs of pain like squinting.
+• Feline Glaucoma: A serious disorder where increased pressure in the eye damages the optic nerve.
+Watch for an enlarged eye, a cloudy cornea, or signs of pain like squinting.

-• Corneal Ulcers: These are painful sores on the outer layer of the cat's eye.
-They can happen due to trauma, infection or underlying diseases.
+• Corneal Ulcers: These are painful sores on the outer layer of the eye, often caused by scratches, chemical irritants, or chronic infections like feline herpesvirus.

 cat eye infections